judycurie/judy/docs/projects/final-project.md

 **Key take aways:**

- - assuming the 1:1 gridshell structure with filling developable plates the structural performance is
+ - assuming the 1:1 gridshell structure with filling developable plates the structural performance is satisfactory

  **Next steps:**